tehsmeely/Scrivener_Bot/README.md

     * updates that dictionary with the unprocessed messages
     * clears the unprocessed messages
     * Smashes the new stats summary into the struct
-    * saves the dictionary back to disko
+    * saves the dictionary back to disk

 ### On the WordCloud system
 The principle of the system is: